pippim/pippim.github.io/programs/mserve.md

 and down the status results display frame.
 - After reviewing results, the ***Help Test*** button is clicked.
 The bottom-right corner of a new browser window partially covers the test window.
 The browser window is dragged over-top.
+- This is where the video ends, but after the *Close Test Results* button is pressed and the regular buttons and location treeview frame appear.

 <a id="HelpSynchronizeLocation"></a>